-In March 2017 the EU parliament and the commission adopted Regulation 2017/625 on official controls on food and feed.
+In March 2017 the EU parliament and the commission adopted Regulation 2017/625 on Official Controls on food and feed – Official Controls Regulation.
 Most of its provisions will be applied in December 2019.

 The new Regulation incorporates (and repeals) several existing laws, adding new provisions.
 Overall, there is no radical change in how official controls on food and feed are conducted.
 The new regulation is, however, an important milestone for three reasons:

 - it simplifies principles and procedures.
-While before rules on official controls were spread across different regulations, now they are integrated in a single legal framework
+While before rules on Official Controls Regulations were spread across different regulations, now they are integrated in a single legal framework

 - it adds clarity by using a clearer and more detailed language

 - it leaves the door open for future, more radical changes by the Commission

 In the first article of this series of two, we looked at how the new Regulation will affect competent authorities.
 In this second part, we’ll focus on what will change for business operators.

 Business operators should expect official controls at three levels: